 How do Narcissists Handle a Breakup

-Most often, this new supply is selected hastily without taking enough time to know if they are compatible or not.
-Because the main goal is to get a quick fix, these types of relationships don’t last longer and the end is usually painful and confusing for the new partner.
+Most often, this new supply is selected without taking enough time to know if they are compatible or not.
+Because the main goal is to get a quick fix, these types of relationships don’t last longer, and the end is usually painful and confusing for the new partner.

-When they are still enjoying the highs of a new supply, it may look like they have completely moved on, but moving on doesn’t happen that easily.
+When they are still enjoying the high emotional arousal of a new supply, it may look like they have completely moved on, but moving on doesn’t happen that easily.

 When their ex’s Pain Serves as a Narcissistic Supply in Disguise.

 A narcissistic supply is anything that assures a narcissist of their own importance.
 In my previous article on how to bring a narcissist back, I said that when a narcissist sees their ex in pain after a breakup, it gives them sense of power and self-importance.